safe-together/specification/README.md

 Pushing to master triggers the  compliation and publishing in GitHub pages.

-## Local building
+## Local building & test

 If needed, download and install [docker community engine](https://hub.docker.com/search/?type=edition&offering=community)

-You can use the public `linkeddatacenter/bikeshed` docker avaliable in doker hub to generate locally specs HTML code.
-For example, to generate the html documentation for stories type:
+This command will generated html files in project root, main, stories and process direcories:

 ```
-docker run --rm -v ${PWD}:/data linkeddatacenter/bikeshed bikeshed spec /data/stories/index.bs
+docker run --rm -t -v ${PWD}:/data  -w /data linkeddatacenter/bikeshed ./build
 ```

-Note that by default .html files are not pushed to repository
+Note that by default, the generated  .html files will not pushed to repository.